 You could work on trying to influence larger groups.
 I think you have a lot of great work done that’s not seen by a larger audience.
 You could benefit and our product could improve if you do that.

 Two things to mention here: (1) Your open-mindedness when ideating.
 You never shut down an idea without thinking it through critically and from multiple perspectives.
 IMHO the ability to think about ideas from a user perspective and business perspective (often tricky) is a skill you’ve newly started demonstrating over the past couple of years.
 As a PM partner, I really appreciate this plus the space it creates for us to openly discuss the pros and cons of growth ideas and land on balanced solutions.
 And, (2) your partnership skills with an external partner.
 In the past year, you’ve helped me partner with Amazon and bring our design perspective to the table in those discussions.
-You are really fantastic and putting yourself in the shoes of this non-Bing team and engaging at the right level without presupposing that they understand our design and business.
+You are really fantastic and putting yourself in the shoes of this non-Microsoft team and engaging at the right level without presupposing that they understand our design and business.
 It’s been really valuable.

 Both the skills I mentioned above are ones I believe you’ve cultivated over the past few years.
 I would love to see you apply these to more projects and mentor more junior designers on these skills.
 In short, I think you could leverage your skills more by applying to more projects across the board.